 - Jon starts gathering information on Mance Rayder’s army.
 He also falls in love with Ygritte.

-- Arya learns that Harwin no longer works for her brother but Lord Beric.
+- Arya learns that Harwin no longer works for her brother but for Lord Beric.

 - At the Fist of the First Men, Sam and his brothers get attacked by wights.
 Almost all of them die except 44 of them.
 He also discovers that dragonglass kills wights.